Skip to main content

 Lying between Neum and Ploče, the up-and-coming Komarna wine region grows mainly indigenous Plavac Mali grapes, producing reds and roses.
 Visible from the road and well-signed, you might visit the Terra Madre winery.
 Their carefully cultivated vineyards are planted on steep sunny seaward slopes with stunning views of Pelješac across the water.
 Taste their best wines, accompanied by platters of pršut (prosciutto) and cheese, and maybe buy a bottle to bring home.

-Neretva delta fruit farms
+Neretva Delta fruit farms

 Makarska Riviera beaches